mosra/m.css/doc/plugins/sphinx.rst

 ========================================================

-In the Python doc theme, the :rst:`.. py:module::`, :rst:`.. py:class::`, :rst:`.. py:enum::`, :rst:`.. py:function::`, :rst:`.. py:property::` and :rst:`.. py:data::` directives provide a way to supply module, class, enum, function / method, property and data documentation content.
+In the Python doc theme, the :rst:`.. py:module::`, :rst:`.. py:class::`, :rst:`.. py:enum::`, :rst:`.. py:enumvalue::`, :rst:`.. py:function::`,
+:rst:`.. py:property::` and :rst:`.. py:data::` directives provide a way to supply module, class, enum, function / method, property and data documentation content.

-Directive option is the name to document, directive contents are the actual contents; in addition all the directives have the :py:`:summary:` option that can override the docstring extracted using inspection.
+Directive option is the name to document, directive contents are the actual contents; in addition all directives except :rst:`.. py:enumvalue::` have an :py:`:summary:` option that can override the docstring extracted using inspection.
 No restrictions are made on the contents, it's also possible to make use of any additional plugins in the markup.
 Example:

 .. code:: rst